IndiaFreeTV/Channels/README.md

-This is collection of TV links and logos found over internet at the time of creation/editing repository.
+# It is collection of TV links and logos found freely over internet at the time of creating/editing this repository.

-This file is created for Educational purpose only, any further distribution or commercial use is strictly prohibited.
+# This file is created for educational purpose only, any further distribution or commercial use is strictly prohibited.

-If you see any copyright challenge in my code/logo, let me know, same will be removed.
+# If you see any copyright issue in my code/logos, let me know, I will remove the same.